Seated vs. Standing Calf Raise… Do You Need Both?

 As the gastroc length is reduced, the soleus must compensate to continue moving or fail to do so.

-What happens is that muscle fiber bundles called fascicles overshorten for the gastrocnemius to severely limit active tension, so the neural system disables it.
+What happens is that muscle fiber bundles called fascicles overshorten within the gastrocnemius to severely limit active tension, so the neural system disables it.

 However, the science makes clear that soleus activity is unchanged between extended & flexed knee joint conditions during a MVC.